halledevlin/halledevlin.github.io/MED/voting.md

 How do I, then, find those things worth listening to?

 I have to *seek* them.
 To look for not just what is easy to see, but what God wants me to see.
-That means, looking prayerfully at all sources of information, even those that make me feel uncomfortable because they don't agree with me.
+That means looking prayerfully at all sources of information, even those that make me feel uncomfortable because they don't agree with me.
 I have to find sources that are less likely to be biased, such as non-partisan institutions.
 I have to recognize that what candidates and their supporters say can't always be trusted.
 Spin-doctoring is everywhere, and what both “sides” say must be neither dismissed nor swallowed whole, but used as a springboard to research outside either party’s bubble.

 The internet has made fact-checking easier, but it’s still hard work.
 Yet, if my vote is an offering to God, it should be the best offering I can give.
-I need to pray for God to teach me, and give me the stamina to see it through, and the courage to learn and let my mind changed.
+I need to pray for God to teach me, and give me the stamina to see it through, and the courage to learn and let my mind be changed.

 > Most important, live together in a manner worthy of Christ’s gospel...." --Philippians 1:27 (CEB)